alpenlabs/Technical-Whitepaper/README.md

 ### **4.2.7 Proof Verification Opcode**

-We propose to introduce in Bitcoin a verification opcode for FRI-based proof system (STARK).
-Section 5.4 goes more into the details of FRI-based proof system.
+We propose to introduce in Bitcoin a verification opcode for a FRI-based proof system (STARK).
+Section 5.4 goes more into the details of the FRI-based proof system.
 The implementation of such verifier requires only the cryptographic assumption of a collision-resistant hash function like SHA256, which is available in Bitcoin.
 In addition, the verification process is poly-logarithmic with respect to the size of the computation, which translates to under 2 ms for a proof size of about 100 KB [60].
 This is what we expect for our rollup design.

 We propose `OP_VERIFYSTARKPROOF` opcode to verify a FRI-based proof.
 It takes as inputs `<stark_proof>, <program_hash>, <stark_input_state>, and <stark_output_state>`.
 The interface is described in detail in Section [4.2.2](notion://www.notion.so/ZK-Rollup-on-Bitcoin-Technical-Whitepaper-V0-85-Overleaf-65778965e6684683943102d8dc76c109#section_4.2.2).